The Sensory Garden

 Memories are often tied to our senses and for many of us, our first or favorite memories occurred in a garden.
-In this article, I will discuss how to create a sensory garden that will enliven the senses, spark old memories, and hopefully make some new ones for first time visitors.
-Build or visit a sensory garden with the child in your life for a wonderful and memorable experience.
+This article will discuss how to create a sensory garden that will enliven the senses, spark old memories, and hopefully make some new ones for first time visitors.

 For me, the smell and taste of chives brings up one of my first memories.
 As a toddler, I would walk around my parent’s vegetable garden and happily munch on a chive that my father handed me as he scanned the garden for ingredients to use in our dinner.
 The smell of a tomato vine brings me back to when I would visit my grandparents and was asked to go harvest a few tomatoes for the salad we were going to have for lunch.
 The sound of wind moving through trees, or a slow-moving creek reminds me of time spent playing in a forest, completely carefree.